Pornsimad11/Aim_CClab2016/w02_h02_javascript/README.md

 ## Concept

-Halloween is near nad I still don't know what to wear was my inspiration for this project so I want to create a system that can pick a costume for me wear.
+Halloween is near and I still don't know what to wear was my inspiration for this project so I want to create a system that can pick a costume for me wear.

 ## What I did